Food Access

 Low-Income/Low-Access Areas (LILA)

 The dashboard below sheds light on how an individual’s home zip code can shape their physical food environment, which can, in turn, heavily influence their food choices.
-The following maps highlight areas that are considered low-income, low food access areas (LILA), formerly referred to as “food deserts.”
-A low food access area is defined by the United States Department of Agriculture (USDA) as a census tract in which at least 500 people or 33% of the population live more than 0.5 miles (for urban census tracts) or 10 miles (for rural census tracts) from the nearest supermarket, supercenter, or large grocery store, and where households are more likely to lack vehicle access.
+The following maps highlight areas that are considered low-income, low food access areas (LILA), also referred to as “food deserts.”

-Another limitation of the dataset is that individuals do not necessarily shop at the food retailer nearest to their home.
-Choosing a retailer located on the way to or from work, a child’s school or extracurricular activities, religious services, or other frequently visited locations is a common food shopping strategy, meaning that the map does not provide a complete view of communities’ retail preferences or access points.
+People do not necessarily shop at the food retailer nearest to their home.
+Many choose stores located along daily travel routes—such as to work, school, religious services, or other frequently visited places—meaning that the map may not reflect actual shopping patterns, retail preferences, or access points.

-To toggle each layer off or on, open the “Layers” card on the left-hand side of the map, then click on the “eye” icon to the right of the layer name to either make that layer visible or hide it.
-View either low-income/low food access or households without a vehicle one layer at a time, not overlaid.
+To toggle map layers off or on, open the “Layers” card on the left-hand side of the map, then click on the “eye” icon to the right of the layer name.
+View either low-income/low food access or households without a vehicle one layer at a time (not overlaid).
 The default view is set on the “Low-Access, Low-Income” layer.

 Data Source: USDA Economic Research Service, Food Access Research Atlas, 2019-2021